 - Name the trust as either an owner or beneficiary of your accounts.

 If you skip this last step, the children may have full access to your funds at a young age.
 They might not be ready to make their own discretionary purchases.
-Your children’s creditors will also be able to reach the funds if the account is not protected in a trust.
+Your adult children’s creditors will also be able to reach the funds if the account is not protected in a trust.

 More Assets You Should Add to a Trust—Sometimes